Milligrams to Kilograms Converter

 Paracetamol (maximum single dose)1,000 mg0.001 kg

 This table shows why milligrams are the standard unit in medicine.
-Expressing 8 mg of iron as 0.000008 kg on a supplement label would be impractical and prone to misreading.
+Expressing 8 mg of iron as 0.000008 kg on a supplement label would be impractical and prone to dangerous misreading.

 Common Applications of mg to kg Conversion

-Pharmaceutical dosing: All drug dosages are written in milligrams (mg).
+Pharmaceutical dosing: All drug dosages are written in milligrams.
 A batch of 10,000 tablets at 500 mg each contains 5,000,000 mg of active ingredient.
-Pharmacists convert this to kilograms: 5,000,000 ÷ 1,000,000 = 5 kg of active compound required.
+Pharmacists convert this to kilograms: 5,000,000 divided by 1,000,000 equals 5 kg of active compound required for the batch.

 mg/kg as Parts Per Million (ppm)